LuoYaoSheng/SkFramework/README.md

 **Usage**

-The way to create a WZMarqueeView is:
+The way to create a SkFramework is:

 ```objc
 SkCmmObject *object = [[SkCmmObject alloc]init];